harvardinformatics/snakemake-workshop/run/index.md

     | `-s debugging-demos/03-demo.smk`                  | The path to the workflow script file |
     | `--configfile debugging-demos/03-demo-config.yml` | The option to specify the path to your config file |
     | `--dryrun`                                        | Tell Snakemake to perform a dryrun rather than execute the workflow |

+??? success "Solution"

+    The dry run completed successfully, which means the logic of the workflow is sound.
+However, when we actually run the workflow, we get an error.
+The log will show that the error occurred while running the `count_words` rule and that the reason it failed was that it did not produce the expected output file `reason: Missing output files:`.
+You can check that the wildcard is correct (`wildcards: sample=sample2`).
+There should then be a printout of the exact command that was run under "Command:".
+Look inside and you will see that the command has a typo: instead of `wc -w` it says `wc-demo-error`.
+Fixing that typo in the `03-demo.smk` file should allow the workflow to complete successfully.

 There are lot's of things that could go wrong during the execution of a workflow, so we're not going to go through other examples.
 But hopefully now you at least know how to get started in tracking down any problems you encounter.